Luis Arraez Player Props: Marlins vs. Mets

 - Arraez had 173 hits and a .377 OBP while slugging .420.

-- Among the qualifying hitters last season, he ranked fourth in batting average, while his on-base percentage ranked 11th and he was 73rd in slugging.
+- Among the qualifying hitters in MLB play last season, he ranked fourth in batting average, 11th in on-base percentage, and 73rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.